nickbattle/vdmj/examples/quickcheck/README.md

 are used to substitute the type binds in the PO, using the name of the bind to match (so one PO could involve multiple ranges lines).
 The set expressions are evaluated in the global environment of the spec, so they can use types and constants, functions etc, which may help.
 They can be set enumerations, comprehensions, functions returning sets and so on.
 Comments and whitespace are ignored.
-Each pair is terminated by a semicolon.
+Every pair is terminated by a semicolon.

 ```
 	-- Simple range of nats